 I decided to go for the shed size 12×10 ft. (or 3×3.6m) and 2.4m tall.
 I’ve restricted the height to 2.4m to fit within the permitted development rules.
 Any higher (when within 2 m of a boundary) and you’ll need planning permission.

 The first task was to clear debris and level the ground.

-- Using a tape measure I marked out the size of the shed roughly with 4 stones.
+- Using a tape measure I marked out the size of the shed and placed a paving slab in each corner.